 Are we doers of the Word?
 Do we put into practice what we hear and read from God’s Word?
 What’s our response when we hear the Word of God preached?
-Do we implement the Word into our life, or do we give a big amen and go on our way?
-James 1:22 says we are to be doers of the Word, and not hearers only.
+Do we implement the Word into our life, or do we give a big amen and go our way?

 How many of us remember, at one time or another, hearing the Word preached from the pulpit and saying, “Amen, I really hope brother or sister so and so was listening.
 They really needed to hear that.”
 We often think the Word applies to everyone but us.
 Let’s maintain the attitude, “Lord, Is there something you want me to get from this?
 Is there something you want me to do?”

 I’m reminded of a story I heard of a young minister just starting out.
 He took his first pastorate.
 On his first Sunday he preached a really powerful sermon.
 The people were so excited.
 The leadership of the church thought, we made the right decision choosing him to be our pastor.

 His second Sunday service came around and the people were excited as to what they would hear this Sunday.
 He stood in the pulpit and began to preach the same message he had preached the previous Sunday.

 The people and leadership in particular were a bit perplexed but thought it was surely an oversight on the pastor’s part.
 His third and fourth Sunday sermons turned out to be exactly the same.
 Being a bit frustrated, the leadership asked to meet with the pastor.

 In their meeting, they confronted him that he had preached the same message at each service.
 The young pastor looked intently at them and said, “Have you put it into practice yet?”
 They were pierced to the heart and convicted by the young pastor.
 They had not been doers of the Word.